SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

-When a library's authors mark an enumeration as nonfrozen, they reserve the right to add new enumeration cases, and any code that interacts with that enumeration *must* be able to handle those future cases without being recompiled.
+When a library's authors mark an enumeration as nonfrozen, they reserve the right to add new enumeration cases, and any code that interacts with that enumeration *must* be able to handle those future cases without recompiling.
 Only the standard library,
 Swift overlays for Apple frameworks, and C and Objective-C code can declare nonfrozen enumerations.
 Enumerations you declare in Swift can't be nonfrozen.

-When you switch over a nonfrozen enumeration value, you always need to include a default case, even if every case of the enumeration already has a corresponding switch case.
+When switching over a nonfrozen enumeration value, you always need to include a default case, even if every case of the enumeration already has a corresponding switch case.
 You can apply the ``@unknown`` attribute to the default case,